Releases and Versioning of EVerest¶

 The public API consists of:

-- Configuration and Storage contracts.
+- Configuration, Storage, and Module contracts.
 As of today, this includes:

 EVerest module configuration files (YAML or SQLite)